Kitzbühel to Munich Airport scenic route

 Frequently Asked Questions

-How long does the border crossing take?
+How long does the transfer from Kitzbühel to Munich Airport take?

 How do I know the carriers are reliable?